Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 - `subscription_id_management`: The identifier of the Management Subscription.
 - `additional_files`: Argument where our custom `config.yaml` file is passed to the module.

+> IMPORTANT: The name of the file you supply in `additional_files` must be `config.yaml`.
+If you use a different file name, your config will not be picked up.

 ## Example

 ### Design your Azure Landing Zone through a custom `config.yaml` file